MicrosoftDocs/visualstudio-docs/docs/debugger/includes/remote-debugger-requirements.md

 ---
 ### Supported Operating Systems

 The remote computer must be running one of the following operating systems:

+- Windows 11

 - Windows 10 (not phone)